IMPORTANT NOTICE: COVID-19 Response

 Supervision ratio 1:15

-The National Capital Authority offers a variety of school programs onsite at the National Capital Exhibition and around Canberra.
+The National Capital Authority offers a variety of school programs onsite at the National Capital Exhibition, as well as a suite of innovative outdoor education programs.

 The Story of Canberra